Call/text: (800) 372-0148

 Dogs (Affenpinscher, Boston Terrier, Boxer, English Toy Spaniel, Brussels Griffon, Dogue De Bordeaux, Bulldog, Japanese Chin)

-However, not every animal is allowed on planes according to the airline policies.
-There are some emotional support animals on the no-fly list that can be a possible threat to other passengers.
+However, not every animal is allowed on planes according to airline policies.
+Some emotional support animals on the no-fly list can be a possible threat to other passengers.

-In case your ESA isn’t mentioned in the list, it is advisable that you call American Airlines for more information.
+In case your ESA isn’t mentioned in the list, you should call American Airlines for more information.

 In order to have your ESA or psychiatric service animals next to you on the plane, there are certain rules that must be followed.